3E Rolling Cattle Alley Gate

 Placing your cattle alley gates

-• The rule of thumb is to have one alley gate at the entrance from the cattle tub, and one before the squeeze chute as a stop gate preventing extra animals from entering.
-Additional alley gates are placed in larger systems.
-In a small system, these two may be enough.
+• The rule of thumb is to have one alley gate at the entrance of your alleys (where the cattle tub meets your system), and one before the squeeze chute.
+This will prevent extra animals from entering the alleys or the chute.
+Additional gates can be added in larger systems, however in smaller systems, two may be enough.

-• Longer cattle handling systems require more alley gates than shorter systems.
-In a longer system, use alley gates to separate cattle into smaller groups, or ease the flow into the chute.
+• Longer cattle handling systems will require more alley gates than shorter systems.
+With a longer handling system, you can use multiple alley gates to separate cattle into smaller groups or ease the flow into the chute.

 Check out everyone's favoring Rolling Alley Gate